kevgo/cucumber-sort/README.md

 ### Configuration file

 ```
-[[one-of-these]]  # ensures exactly one of the nested expression is contained
 a Git repo with origin
 a local Git repo
 I am outside a Git repo
 the branches
 the local branch is {string}
 the commits